Reni Adriano

 Reni Adriano is a Brazilian novelist and playwright.
 He was born in Santa Luzia, Minas Gerais, and grew up in Raul Soares, Zona da Mata and in São Paulo.
-He studied philosophy at from PUC-SP.
+He studied philosophy at PUC-SP.
 He is best known for his debut novel Lugar which was nominated for the Sao Paulo Prize for Literature.
 He has also written plays, including De volta a Reims, based on the famous work by Didier Eribon.